Popup display and trigger settings

 Launching your popup at the right time makes a big difference in your shoppers' experience (and your popup's conversion rate!)
-Learn how Seguno Popups allows you to configure your popup to launch at the right time and place.
+Learn how Seguno Popups and Forms allows you to configure your popup to launch at the right time and place.

 Unsure about your configured display settings?
 Use the perspective of " how would I react to this popup" if I were a prospect and then test it while browsing your site with an incognito/private tab for a "fresh" experience.